rust-lang/rustc-perf/collector/README.md

   repository before and after committing.
 This is usually not useful for individual Rust compiler developers.

-The following options must appear after `bench_local` in the command.
+The following options, if present, must appear after `bench_local` in the command.
 - `--builds $BUILDS` can be used to select what kind of builds are profiled.
   The possible choices are one or more (comma-separated) of `Check`, `Debug`, `Opt`, and `All` (the default).